Boston Bike Blockers

 This is done by volunteers in our spare time, and we aren't perfect, but we generally try to:

-• Blur faces and license plates belonging to people who aren't the bike blocker(s)
+Blur faces and license plates of people who aren't the bike blocker(s)

-• Erase camera metadata that might identify the cyclist who submitted a photo
+Erase camera metadata that might identify the person who submitted a photo

-• Schedule posts at standard intervals, and not always in the order received, so a cyclist's movements can't be followed
+Schedule posts at standard intervals, and not always in the order received, so a submitter's movements can't be followed

 What about drivers who need to park?!